quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/2A012---Reinforcement-Learning/2rla_part10_Discounting-awa.md

 :p How does oﬀ-policy Monte Carlo control handle exploration?
 ??x
-Off-policy Monte Carlo control handles exploration through the behavior policy \(b\), which is designed to be more exploratory than the target policy \(\pi'\).
+Off-policy Monte Carlo control handles exploration through the behavior policy $b $, which is designed to be more exploratory than the target policy $\pi'$.
 The use of a different behavior policy encourages the agent to explore a wider range of state-action pairs, leading to better value function estimation and optimal policy learning.
 (This answer was repeated from previous questions)

 :p How does oﬀ-policy Monte Carlo control handle episodic data?
 ??x